iliyan-kostov9/hive-python-task/README.md

 # Introduction

-This application is created based on the Hive requiremnets, listed at `TASK.md`.
+This application is created based on the Hive requirements, listed at `TASK.md`.

 ## Setup instructions